By default, Slideshow saves all files uploaded for playing into device’s internal storage, in the folder

 The exact folder on SD card / USB drive, where Slideshow keeps the files can be either

-/android/data/sk.mimac.slideshow/files/slideshow, depending on the Android version (due to security changes, which are out of our hands).
+/android/data/sk.mimac.slideshow/files/slideshow, depending on the Android version (due to security policy of Android, which is out of our hands).
+We suggest formatting the storage to either EXT4 or FAT32, support of other file systems depends on your Android device.

-Note that only files for playing will be saved on SD card / USB drive.
-Configuration and logs will stay in the device’s internal storage.
+Only the files for playing will be saved on SD card / USB drive.
+Configuration and logs will always stay in the device’s internal storage.
+After changing the

 USB Flash Drive as a source for copying